chonishi2id/CSE-141L-Project/Part 1/Milestone 1.md

 * * *
 ## **Component 5:** Program Implementations
-Please check the attached program files in the submission
+Please contact us at tchon@ucsd.edu so that you can access our private repo and look at our program files under main/Part1/programs